 A drug used to treat infections caused by bacteria and other microorganisms.
 Originally, an antibiotic was a substance produced by one microorganism that selectively inhibits the growth of another.
 Synthetic antibiotics, usually chemically related to natural antibiotics, have since been produced that accomplish comparable tasks.

-Most of us think of antibiotics as liquid or pills you pick up at the pharmacy, but these compounds were originally developed from naturally occurring sources.
+Most of us think of antibiotics as liquid or pills you pick up at the pharmacy, but antibiotics were originally developed from naturally occurring sources.
 Plants have antibiotic substances serving a beneficial roll around their root systems.
 Bacteriophages are viruses that infect bacteria.
 (Everything has something that wants to eat it.)
 Many common foods and herbs (and some not so common ones) act as antibiotics, such as honey, garlic, onions, licorice root, ginger, sage and many others.

 How do bacteria become antibiotic resistant?